testRTC/watchRTCSDK-Android/README.md

 //Please call disconnect() once the call have been disconnected. watchRTC.disconnect()
 ```

+## SDK logs for debug perspective
+- To print sdk logs in your application you have to set logger via calling `watchRTC.setLoggerImpl(WatchRTCLoggerImpl())` function.
+- You can use your custom logs implementation with use of [ILogger] interface implementation.

 ## You can also use some of the other functions of the WatchRTC SDK
 - watchRTC.setConfig(WatchRTCConfig) //Set WatchRTC configuration
 - watchRTC.addKeys(HashMap<String, ArrayList<String>>) //Will be sent to WatchRTC's backend.